seanox/xml-micro-exchange-php/README.md

 ## Data Transformation
 The POST method supports data transformation via XSLT.
-Similar to GET, data can be retrieved and then transformed with an XSLT template transmitted via POST.
+Similar to GET, data can be queried and then transformed with an XSLT template transmitted via POST.

 ## Security